 Third parties, including our competitors, could be infringing, misappropriating or otherwise violating our intellectual property rights.
 Monitoring unauthorized use of our intellectual property is difficult and costly.
 From time to time, we seek to analyze our competitors' products and services, and may in the future seek to enforce our rights against potential infringement, misappropriation or violation of our intellectual property.
-However, the steps we have taken to protect our proprietary rights may not be adequate to enforce our rights against such infringement, misappropriate steps to enforce, our intellectual property rights.
+However, the steps we have taken to protect our proprietary rights may not be adequate to enforce our rights against such infringement, misappropriation or violation of our intellectual property.
+We may not be able to detect unauthorized use of, or take appropriate steps to enforce, our intellectual property rights.
 Any inability to meaningfully enforce our intellectual property rights could harm our ability to compete and reduce demand for our products and services.